Walking, Climbing and Cycling

 Some of our favourites are:

 For climbing please consult the climbing website: http://www.ukclimbing.com/logbook/map/ which lists all the local crags and mountains.
-Best known locally is Creag Dubh which can be seen from the rear of Steading 5.
+The nearest hill to us is Creag Dubh which can be seen from the rear of Steading 5.

 The Newtonmore area is a paradise for cycling, both road cycling and mountain biking.
 Suggested routes are